 It’s no secret – using a debit (or credit) card is super convenient.
 You can use them just about anywhere and for just about anything.
-Grocery stores, pharmacies, gas stations, clothing shops, doctors’ offices, bus stations … you name it, you can probably make a payment with card there.
-When it comes to your employer-sponsored benefits, like a Flexible Spending Account (FSA), the same is true.
+Grocery stores, pharmacies, gas stations, clothing shops, doctors’ offices, bus stations … you name it, you can probably pay with a card there.
+When it comes to employer-sponsored benefits, like a Flexible Spending Account (FSA) or Health Savings Account (HSA), the same is true.
 Your FSA debit card can be used in many locations and for a wide range of eligible purchases.

-If you have an FSA debit card, or a debit card for your Health Savings Account (HSA), there are lots of retailers that accept that payment.
-When you look at the front of your card, you’ll probably find a Mastercard®, Visa, or other company logo.
+If you have an FSA debit card (or HSA benefits card), there are lots of retailers that accept this payment type.
+On the front of your card, you’ll find a Mastercard®, Visa, or other logo.
 If the retailer where you shop accepts those types of cards (and most places take Mastercard or Visa), then you can use it there.

 Even better is the technology behind an FSA debit card.
 Most retailers have a Merchant Category Code (MCC) that tells what types of goods and services that store sells.
-The debit card knows if the card is being used in an authorized location, preventing it from being used at a hot dog stand or movie theater – places that don’t sell FSA eligible items.
+The debit card knows if the card is being used in an authorized location, preventing it from being used at a hot dog stand or movie theater – places that don’t sell FSA eligible products.

 Below are a few suggestions for places to use your benefits debit card.
 Keep in mind that not all retailers will accept an FSA debit card; you may have to pay by another method and submit a claim for reimbursement.